Scientists Improve Mood By Stimulating A Brain Area Above The Eyes

 DBS is an approved treatment for tremors, including those associated with Parkinson's disease.
 But results with depression have been less consistent, and DBS isn't approved for this purpose by the Food and Drug Administration.

-The latest study represents "another piece in a very complicated puzzle, a very important piece," says Helen Mayberg, a pioneer in the use of DBS to treat depression.
+The latest study represents "another piece in a very complicated puzzle, a very important piece," says Dr. Helen Mayberg, a pioneer in the use of DBS to treat depression.

 The study also offers strong evidence that stimulating the OFC can temporarily improve the mood of a person who is feeling depressed, says Mayberg, who directs the Center for Advanced Circuit Therapeutics, which is part of the Mount Sinai Health System in New York.

-But it's unclear if the stimulation can produce long-lasting changes, she says.
-Also, the study couldn't answer a critical question because it looked only at people who were reporting transient symptoms of depression.
+But it's unclear whether the stimulation can produce long-lasting changes, she says.
+Also, the study couldn't answer a critical question because it only looked at people who were reporting transient symptoms of depression.

 "What happens if you did this in people who actually have failed every kind of treatment for a major depressive episode and are chronically and intractably ill," Mayberg says.

-Note: A previous version of this story misspelled Kristin Sellers' first name as Kristen.